jonlpersson/ed-latimore/site/_posts/2021-02-23-7-things-boxing-taught-me-about-risk-taking.md

 ## 6) Risk leads to peace of mind

-In the long term, the most uncomfortable thing you can do is stay in your comfort zone and the safest thing you can do is take more risks.
-Most people focus on the short term so they behave in the exact opposite manner.
+In the long term, the most uncomfortable thing you can do is stay in your comfort zone, and the safest thing you can do is take more risks.
+Most people focus on the short term, so they behave in the exact opposite manner.

-They want to feel good now so they stay in their comfort zone and they want nothing to change so they don’t take any risks.
+They want to feel good now, so they stay in their comfort zone and want nothing to change, so they don’t take any risks.

-For a moment, let’s ignore the long term benefit.
+For a moment, let’s ignore the long-term benefit.
 That’s easy enough to argue.
-What I want to focus on is what you gain in the short term by taking risks.
+I want to focus on what you gain in the short term by taking risks.
 Specifically, what you gain in terms of peace of mind and contentment.

-When you take risks, you have to be sharp because although you’re facing the possibility of failure, you don’t actually want to fail.
-You're fighting for something against forces, natural or otherwise, conspiring to keep thwart your success.
+When you take risks, you have to be sharp because although you’re facing the possibility of failure, you don’t want to fail.
+You're fighting for something against forces, natural or otherwise, conspiring to thwart your success.

 ### Following your purpose involves taking risks